susam/invaders/README.md

 *Not so long time ago in a galaxy near, near away ...*

-Bright orange ships visit the player's planet and begins dropping canons to hit the player.
-The player defends its planet by hitting the ships and the falling canons with laser pulses.
-When a canon is hit successfully, it vanishes instantly.
+Bright orange ships visit the player's planet and begins dropping boulders from space to hit the player.
+The player defends itself by hitting the ships and the falling boulders with laser pulses.
+When a boulder is hit successfully, it vanishes instantly.
 When a ship is hit successfully, it loses its health.
 The health is indicated by the colour of the ship.
 Bright orange indicates perfect health.
-When a bright orange is hit, it turns dark orange.
+When a bright orange ship is hit, it turns dark orange.
 When a dark orange ship is hit, it turns dark red.
 A dark red ship is in critical condition.
-If a dark red ship is hit again, it dies.
+If a dark red ship is hit again, it vanishes.

-When a canon hits the player it loses health.
+When a boulder hits the player it loses health.
 The player is initially bright green that indicates that it is in perfect health.
 When a perfectly healthy player is hit, it turns dark green.
 If the player is hit again while it is dark green, it turns dull yellow.
-If the player is hit when it is dull yellow, it dies.
-The game ends when the player dies.
+If the player is hit when it is dull yellow, it vanishes and the game ends.

 To summarize, each ship has three grades of health and the player too has three grades of health.
-After being hit and losing health, the ships and canons can regain health as the game continues.
-A ship gains health by one grade after it drops ten canons since it was last hit.
+After being hit and losing health, the ships and the player can regain health as the game continues.
+A ship gains health by one grade after it drops ten boulders since it was last hit.
 The player gains health by one grade after it gains 100 points since it was last hit.

 ### Game Levels